kjgraves/NHLShakeItUp/README.md

 *
 ----
 https://www.nhl.com/stats
-* Used as ground truth for attempting to correct for lineup mistakes
+* Used as ground truth for attempting to correct for lineup mistakes on rotogrinders

 *The later half (concerning the handling of messy data) of this notebook is still very much in progress*